-Oppositely, Runners who run barefoot tend to land on their forefoot or mid foot, with the landing point nearer to the body’s center of mass (not out in front of the body, like shoe runners).
-Barefoot runners use the natural shock-absorption like mechanism of the muscles, tendons and ligaments within and around the foot, the ankle, the knee, and the hip that means barefoot runners do not create the impact transient force spike through their joints.
+Oppositely, Those who run in bare feet tend to land on their forefoot or mid foot, with the landing point nearer to the body’s center of mass (not out in front of the body, like shoe runners).
+They use the natural shock-absorption like mechanism of the muscles, tendons and ligaments within and around the foot, the ankle, the knee, and the hip that means the runner does not create the impact transient force spike through their joints.

-This is the reason why people who run barefoot often report the elimination of injuries (that were caused by bad form that they no longer use) and more essentially, that running is more fun!
+This is the reason why people who run without shoes, or in minimalistis models, often report the elimination of injuries (that were caused by bad form that they no longer use) and more essentially, that running is more fun!

 Better ground contact

 This style of running not only helps to improve balance, but it also helps you feel more grounded and connected with your environment.
 You’ll learn how to spread your toes and expand your foot while it becomes a more connected and solid base that supports all your movements.

 You may improve proprioception and balance.
 Without shoes, you can activate the smaller muscles in your feet, legs, ankles, and hips that are responsible for better balance and coordination.

 And By feeling the ground, people begin waking up the vestibular system (balance system) of the brain, remapping their minds and stimulating new neural connections for greater balance.
 For seniors this is important, because one fall or hip fracture can make health gradual decline.

 It Can Actually Be Comfortable